ddong63/Portfolio/README.md

 - Fitted standardized data across time point and treatment groups.
 - Applied hierarchical clustering algorithm with Ward’s minimum variance method to find compact, spherical clusters.
-- Chose the best number of clusters by cutting the corresponding hierachical tree based on their Pearson's correlation.
+- Chose the best number of clusters by cutting the corresponding hierarchical tree based on their Pearson's correlation.

 ![](pics/cluster.png)